Open-NET-Libraries/Open.Database.Extensions/README.md

 #### `Results<T>` &amp; `ResultsAsync<T>`

-Using the provided type `T` entity, the data is coerced by which properties intersect with what are available by the reader.
+Using the provided type `T` entity, the data is coerced by which properties intersect with the ones available to the ```IDataReader```.

 #### `Retrieve` &amp; `RetrieveAsync`